 Furthermore, the term “conversion rate” is generally used to signify the % of visitors that turn into customers.
 You might have different goals you are trying to optimize for (say, % of visitors who add a product to cart, download a lookbook or fill a contact form, etc.).

 The term “average conversion rate,” thus, can be a bit misleading.

 The eCommerce conversion rate measures how well your online store is converting.

-Now, if you’re driving a ton of traffic with little to no conversions to your site, it’ll become clear to you that it’s not a traffic issue on your site, but a conversion problem which now requires a deep dive into your site, looking for possible areas of improvement.
+Now, if you’re driving a ton of traffic with little to no conversions to your site, it’ll become clear to you that it’s not a traffic issue on your site but a conversion problem that now requires a deep dive into your site, looking for possible areas of improvement.

 How do you know you need to investigate your site’s conversion rate?

 3. Product stock always in store, etc.

 Now, you don’t go ahead and begin implementing changes all of a sudden to your site; there are better ways to go about this.